i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - After decryption, several checks should be made, including that the inner timestamp and expiration match those at the top level.

+- ChaCha20 was selected over AES.
+While the speeds are similar if AES hardware support is available, ChaCha20 is 2.5-3x faster when AES hardware support is not available, such as on lower-end ARM devices.

 Meta LS2